et0and/portfolio-redux/content/projects/sophia.md

 Insight Timer positions itself as a sustainable product that puts users first.
 By giving users access to a vast catalog of free content, their mission is to help spread meditation and mindfulness to as many people across the world as possible.

 <div class="insight">
-From these SWOT profiles, I was able to ascertain that competitors such as Headspace and Calm were most successful when it came to the end user experience.
+From these SWOT profiles, I was able to ascertain that competitors such as Headspace and Calm were most successful due to their branding and polished end user experience.
+However, the subscription cost is comparatively high compared to other rival products.

 </div>

 <br><br>